LoowdY/Artificial_Intelligence/README.md

 # Artificial_Intelligence
-Here there're AI Codes that I've written
+Here there're AI Codes that I've written and that teach of mine have written